Demonstrate Expertise Example

 – The science of metabolism.

 These are just some of the things I considered.
-It’s very likely you will end up with a completely different (and just as effective) list of copy angles to pursue.
+You will likely end up with a different (and just as effective) list of angles to pursue.

 Why Marketers Don’t Rely On Demonstrating Expertise As Much

 Here’s what marketers say: Make the buyer the hero of the story.
 Don’t make yourself the hero.